1998ramanpreet/Read-Out-Circuit-for-Biosensors/README.md

   </tr>
 </table>

-## MOVING TOWARDS BETTER RESOLUTION: LM324
+## MOVING TOWARDS BETTER RESOLUTION: USING LM324 and ArduinoUNO!

 In order to increase the accuracy of the instrument we use LM324, which is a better amplifier in terms of biasing current.
 Lm324 has biasing current of 45nA, which is much less than that of 100nA of LM358.
 In